 You will need to demonstrate a thorough understanding of the role nutrition plays in the welfare of zoo animals, and an understanding of the 5 domains of animal welfare.

-These are full-time, permanent positions, working on a set 40 hours, 5 days per week roster including some weekends and public holidays.
+This is a full-time, permanent position, working on a set 40 hours, 5 days per week roster including some weekends and public holidays.
 The rostered days of the positions are yet to be determined.
 The salary range for this position is $60,000 - $62,000 gross per annum.

 As a member of our team we are able to offer you: